Primark the star attraction as England's stores reopen after lockdown

 Stores look very different, though, as they must observe social distancing regulations.
 As well as having to queue outside as numbers inside are restricted, shoppers are greeted with hand sanitisers and there are limits on touching and trying out products.
 Some chains are reopening all their English stores, while others are taking a phased approach.

 Primark, owned by Associated British Foods, reopened all its 153 stores, while Marks & Spencer, which has traded online and kept its food halls open, reopened the majority of its clothing space.
-But rivals Next and John Lewis have reopened just 25 and two outlets, respectively, and many small independent stores where it is difficult to implement safe social distancing practices remain closed.
-See FACTBOX on reopening:
+Rival Next reopened 64 stores, having already reopened 64 homeware stores during the lockdown.
+John Lewis reopened just two outlets.

+Many small independent stores, where it is difficult to implement safe social distancing practices, remained closed.
+Sofie Willmott, an analyst at GlobalData, said that while the queues on high streets might look promising for retailers, there were tough times ahead.

 ALSO READ